 Skills and experience

-- problem-solving and logical thinking capabilities
+- problem solving and critical thinking capabilities

-- reasonable writing and computer programming skills.
+- reasonable writing skills.

 Contact the supervisor for more information.